 Now if you have a scooter, there are plenty of little roads you can take to simply explore more and more!
 On the map below you will see two circles, both of which areas we loved to explore!
 Here you will find locals going about their daily lives, fishermen busy with the fishing ponds, locals gathering seaweed for their farming plots, coconuts growing from coconut trees lining the tiny pathways and Vietnamese ladies preparing some local dried fish delicacies!
 Go and Explore!!!

 Gorgeous Palm Tree roads to explore and get lost on!

-Local Village ladies busy pulling apart and flattening out fish in these moulds.
+Local Village ladies are busy pulling apart and flattening out fish in these molds.

 These are then placed outside to dry!
 It was smelling uhmmmm pretty fishy!!!!

 Would you like to see what is around this corner?
 Love these little roads that leads to who knows where!!